frimtec/pikett-assist/README.md

 ### Alarming

-If an SMS is received from your configured operations center, PAssist will race an alert.
+If an SMS is received from your configured operations center, PAssist will raise an alert.
 It is playing a configured ringtone and starts a vibration pattern until you confirm it with a swipe button.
-When confirmed, an acknowledgement is send back to your operations center.
+When confirmed, an acknowledgement is sent back to your operations center.
 The alarm goes into the confirmed alarm state and can be finally closed when all your support activities are completed.

 ![On-call alarm](images/PAssist_on_call_alert.png)